AlexAs33/I.Web_P1_GitRace/REPORT.md

     - Manually added comments in order to explain how the code works and its characteristics.
     - Manually modified the HelloApiController taking the example o Hello Controller.
     - Manually modified HelloControllerUnitTests in order to add the language parameter in the controllers constructors.
+    - Manually modified missing parts of tests to cover unsupported languages and adapted them to actual project setup.
 2. **My understanding and learning process:**
     - Learned how the original web code works and search for information about multi-language support in SpringBoot.
     - Learned how the properties files works and learn what a @Bean was.